binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 `A good way to capitalize on such momentum growth without having to analyze hundreds of SPAC is to invest in an index that includes stocks of the most active SPAC.`<br>

 The selection of 5 stocks of the most active SPACs included in the basket of the proposed uSPAC5 index is made according to [yahoo.finance Most Active SPACs](<https://finance.yahoo.com/u/yahoo-finance/watchlists/most-active-spacs>).<br>
-These underlying assets are traded on the NYSE, but reliable sources of quotations are either paid or provide data with a delay.
-We suggest using the MarketStack API as the main source of quotes, which has both free and paid tariff plans, and also provides historical price data.
+These underlying assets are traded on the NYSE, but reliable sources of quotations are either paid or provide data with a delay.<br>
+We suggest using the [MarketStack](https://marketstack.com/) API as the main source of quotes, which has both free and paid tariff plans, and also provides historical price data.

 >Back in early 2018, MarketStack was initially presented under a different name with the aim of providing a free and cost-effective market data alternative to Yahoo Finance.
 In the course of the years, MarketStack REST API has become one of the most popular one-stop shop solutions for real-time, intraday and historical stock data, supporting a total of 170,000+ stock tickers from 70 global stock exchanges, including NASDAQ, Australian Stock Exchange, London Stock Exchange, and many more.